IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :PVCharacterRules
 +++++++++++++++++

 Password policy setting for builtinuser accounts: dictates which types of characters can be required in a password.
-This setting goes hand in hand with :ref:`:PVNumberOfCharacteristics`.
+This setting goes hand-in-hand with :ref:`:PVNumberOfCharacteristics`.
 The default setting contains two rules:

 - one letter
 - one digit